DiegoZoracKy/clean-special-chars/README.md

 # cleanSpecialChars

-It converts accented letters to its cleaned form like 'Ã' to 'A', Spaces to '-' and '&' to 'and'.
+It converts accented letters to its cleaned form like 'Ã' to 'A', 'ç' to 'c', '&!*' to '', etc. All spaces will be converted to '-'.
 The text is returned in Lower Case

 ## Usage / Examples